All our libraries are now open for drop-in browsing, borrowing and computer use. We’ve missed you and can’t wait to welcome you back.

 All our sites are operating as usual.
 We have Covid safety measures in place so that you can feel confident when you visit.

 Will I need to wear a face covering to use the library/reading cafe?

 Following government advice, we are asking all our customers to wear a facemask while visiting libraries.
-You’ll need a face covering when collecting books or while using public PCs.
-Please come prepared with your face covering as you will not be able to use library services without one.
+You’ll need a face covering when collecting books or while using public PCs or using other services.
+Please come prepared with your face covering as you will not be able to use our services without one.
 Face coverings are not required in our reading cafes.

 All our libraries and reading cafes are now open for you to drop in and browse and borrow the books.

 Is there a charge for reserving books?

 We will reintroduce the reservation charge from 28 September once all libraries have re-opened for browsing.